gravitational/teleport-plugins/README.md

 Mattermost is a private cloud messaging platform (think Slack for enterprise).
 Teleport provides a Mattermost integration that supports request flows similar to Slack integration above.
-The plugin can be built with `make access-mattermostbot`, and instructions for configuring the plugin can be found in the plugin's [README](./access/mattermost/README.md).
+The plugin can be built with `make access-mattermost`, and instructions for configuring the plugin can be found in the plugin's [README](./access/mattermost/README.md).

 ### Pagerduty Extension